PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 Some people unknowingly use these data types as if they were synonymous, but in reality they're different and appropriate for different usage scenarios.
-The sample bellow should clarify what I mean
+The sample bellow should clarify what I mean:

 ```sql
 SET SESSION time_zone='+2:00';